 Does it rain a lot in London?

-London receives around 600mm of rain annually, which is less than many people expect.
-Rain usually arrives as short showers rather than constant downpours.
+London receives less annual rainfall than many visitors expect, and rain often arrives in short showers rather than prolonged downpours.

 When are London hotels cheapest?

-January and February typically offer the lowest hotel prices, while July and August are usually the most expensive months.
+January and February are typically the least expensive months for accommodation, while July and August are usually the most expensive.

 What should I pack for London?